 Another way to get coverage for 3D mammograms under Medicare is through Medicare Advantage plans.
 These private insurance plans offer an alternative to Original Medicare and often include additional benefits, such as vision, hearing, and dental care.
 Some Medicare Advantage plans may cover 3D mammograms without out-of-pocket costs or reduced coinsurance.
 However, not all plans cover DBT, and it’s essential to check with your plan before scheduling a 3D mammogram.

-Medicare Part B covers mammograms for women 40 years or older, including one mammogram every 12 months.
+Original Medicare Part B and Medicare Advantage plans cover mammograms for women 40 years or older, including one mammogram every 12 months.
 However, many women wonder if this changes as they get older, particularly after age 75.
 The good news is that Medicare continues to cover mammograms for women over 75.
 There is no upper age limit for mammogram coverage, so women can continue receiving essential preventive care as they age.

-Medicare covers mammograms to screen for breast cancer once every 12 months for women ages 40 and older.
+Original Medicare and Medicare Advantage plans cover mammograms to screen for breast cancer once every 12 months for women ages 40 and older.
 Women with a higher risk of breast cancer may be eligible for additional mammograms or other screenings.
 However, the frequency of additional screenings depends on various factors, such as your age, family history, and overall health status.
 It’s important to talk to your doctor about your personal risk factors and ask whether additional mammograms are necessary.